-Be sure to integrate these items into your diet to help keep you looking your best:
+Be sure to integrate these items into your diet to help keep your skin look its best:

 Vitamin A: Acting as an antioxidant to neutralize harmful elements in our skin, vitamin A helps to prevent wrinkles, resist infection and maintain the skin's elasticity.
 One of the best places to get vitamin A is from vegetables that are deep orange in color, such as carrots or sweet potatoes.